cellou59/cellou59/README.md

 - 💪 Currently working as a developper front-end.
 - 🔏 tutorial bounty hunter in free time.
 - 💝 love web, animation and design.
-- 🎯 looking for a job.
 - ☕ Coffee lover, turning it into code!
-- 🏆 2022 Goals:
+- 🏆 2023 Goals:
-  - Find my fisrt work as web developper.
   - Contribute and publish more open source projects.
-  - Improve my knowledge on React and Vu JS.
+  - Improve my knowledge on vue,Nuxt,JS and many more.

 ## :headphones: Spotify Playing 🙈🙉🙊 :headphones: